WilliamKoglin/GrandChampionsCSIndStud2526/README.md

 If not, you are in the wrong folder.
 Search up a tutorial on how to route into the folder or ask ChatGPT.

 # 2/7/2026 Input of student data implemented
+Student class has been made.
+Inside contains the attributes and basic methods that we will use when it comes to student information.

+Student Scanner has been made.
+Inside contains a loop with a working scanner that will run through a loop of inputs to get user information confirmed.
+If information is verified to be incorrect, the loop will run again.
+To use the Student Scanner, run the following command (again in the project folder)

+javac StudentScanner.java
+java StudentScanner